wheaney/decky-XRGaming/README.md

 If you're still experiencing shaking, see "[How can I optimize my setup for the best experience?](#how-can-i-optimize-my-setup-for-the-best-experience)" for performance-related recommendations that may allow you to reduce the look-ahead setting.

 ### The screen lags behind my head movements.
 Since a bigger look-ahead produces more shaking, the max look-ahead is capped pretty conservatively.
 For games around 30 FPS, screen drag will become more noticeable, below 30 FPS the drag and flicking during head movements will be even worse.
 Try optimizing your game settings for better performance to achieve a higher FPS.
+See "[How can I optimize my setup for the best experience?](#how-can-i-optimize-my-setup-for-the-best-experience)" for other performance-related recommendations.

 ### My screen is small when the display size is set to "1", or is using a lower resolution than my glasses.